 Be Aware of Gambling and Gaming Laws

-Gambling and gaming is another aspect you may have to consider while running a nonprofit, if you should use it in your organization.
-In Florida, bingos, raffles, and other charitable games are regulated by 2012 Florida Statutes—Chapter 849: Gambling.
-Gambling and gaming in Florida is complex—oversight varies based on the game and location where it is held.
+Gambling and gaming is another aspect you may have to consider while running a nonprofit if you should use it in your organization.
+In Florida, bingos, raffles, and other charitable games are regulated by the 2012 Florida Statutes—Chapter 849: Gambling.
+Gambling and gaming in Florida are complex—oversight varies based on the game and location where it is held.

 Create a Corporate Records Binder

 A corporate records binder should be set up for your nonprofit to hold important documents such as articles of incorporation, minutes of meetings, and bylaws.
 Property or assets belong to the corporation.
 Should lawsuits or creditor claims occur, only those assets are vulnerable, not the personal property of officers, trustees, or managers.

 Request a Certificate of Status

 A certificate of status verifies the existence and status of the corporation and certifies the corporation has paid all fees due from it as of a certain date.
 The fee for this is $8.75.